Maxim-Filimonov/state_management_in_js/quiz/README.md

 As a user
 I want to be able to proceed to the next question
-So that I can test me knowledge deeply
+So that I can test mine knowledge deeply

 As a user
 I want to be able to restart the quiz